-A transformative initiative empowering high school students to become champions for children battling rare pediatric brain tumors
+A transformative initiative empowering high school students to become champions for children battling childhood cancer

 This groundbreaking youth-led pediatric cancer advocacy initiative serves students across California.

-This project will prepare and support select high school students to participate meaningfully in the inaugural California Pediatric Cancer Advocacy & Awareness Day, where they will engage directly with policymakers, clinicians, and advocates on behalf of children affected by rare pediatric brain tumors, including Diffuse Midline Glioma (DIPG).
+This project will prepare and support select high school students to participate meaningfully in the inaugural California Pediatric Cancer Advocacy & Awareness Day, where they will engage directly with policymakers, clinicians, and advocates on behalf of children affected by childhood cancer such as DIPG

 Through comprehensive advocacy training toolkits and direct travel support, students will gain essential skills in: